 The Regional Monitoring Program for Water Quality in San Francisco Bay is an innovative collaboration of the San Francisco Bay Regional Water Quality Control Board, the regulated discharger community, and the San Francisco Estuary Institute.
 It provides water quality regulators with information they need to manage the Bay effectively.
 The Program issues a report each year, the Pulse of the Bay in odd years and the RMP Update in even years.

-If you have comments or corrections please contact Jay Davis at email@example.com
+For a hard copy of the Pulse, or if you have comments or questions, please contact Jay Davis: [email protected]

 Clean Water Program